Liberals flub COVID-19 emergency assistance

 To make confinement at home possible, comprehensive income-support policies need to be in place, and supplanted with emergency assistance.

-France has agreed to pay 80 per cent of employee wages for temporarlily laid-off workers.
+France has agreed to pay 80 per cent of employee wages for temporarily laid-off workers.

 Denmark has a program paying 75 per cent of salaries for affected employees, and guaranteeing bank loans for companies.